enzo-project/enzo-e/doc/source/devel/cmake_primer.rst

 History of Enzo-E's build system
 ================================

 Historically, Enzo-E made use of the `SCons <https://scons.org/>`_ build system.
-Howver, inn 2022 Enzo-E migrated to the CMake build system.
+Howver, in 2022 Enzo-E migrated to the CMake build system.

 While there are a number of viable build systems, there has been a general convergence among C++ developers towards using CMake (this is evidenced by large projects like Boost and Charm++).
 Given the very large userbase of CMake, bugs are found and fixed relatively quickly.